-It is this aspect of personal development and personal commitment that the scientist turning to philosophy is, perhaps, most likely to overlook.
-Spontaneously, he will be attracted by the range of recent philosophies that rest on the successive attempts to formulate a symbolic logic, for a deductivism offers the security of an impersonal and automatically expanded position.
-Spontaneously, he will seek a new integration of the sciences in works written by individual scientists or by commissions of scientists, for he is accustomed to believing scientists and hopes for a new philosophy that can be named not philosophy but science.
 In the light of his antecedents, such tendencies are explained easily enough, but the explanation does not reveal them to be reasonable.
-As has been seen, the attractions of deductivism have been felt before, and abstract deductivism proved to be empty, concrete deductivism turned out to beg the question, and transcendental deductivism revealed itself too crude an instrument to deal with the complexity of developing intelligence.
-Nor can any hope be entertained that the unification of the sciences will be effected correctly because it is the work of scientists.
+As has been seen, the attractions of deductivism have been felt before, and abstract deductivism proved to be empty, concrete deductivism turned out to beg the question, and transcendental deductivism revealed itself too crude an instrument to deal with the complexity of invelkigent development. developing intelligence.
+Nor can any hope be entertained sciences that the evenuet unification of the scientists.
 They are not made of a different clay from mere philosophers.
 They are not exempt from the polymorphism of human consciousness.
-They are not to be expected to escape involvement in the ambiguities that reside in such terms as knowledge, reality, objectivity.
+They are not to be expected to even as knowledge, reality, objectivity.

 To conclude, philosophy has been fertilized repeatedly by scientific achievement.
-But it would seem a mistake to expect that philosophy should conform to the method, to the linguistic technique, or to the group mentality of the scientist.
-The contribution of science and of scientific method to philosophy lies in a unique ability to supply philosophy with instances of the heuristic structures which a metaphysics integrates into a single view of the concrete universe.
+But it would seem a mistake to impose upon philosophy either the method of science consists to expect that philosophy either the method of to the method, to the linguistic technique, or to the group mentality of the scientist.
+The contribution of science and a unique of scientific method to philosophy lies in its ability to scientific method to philosophy lies in its ability to supply philosophy with the secondary miner instances of the heuristic structures which a metaphysics integrates into an ix a single view of the concrete universe.